Chapter 16. The Weight of Goodbye: Johnny’s Regretful Return Home

 My zealous preacher, resembling a frothing-mouthed Bulldog pacing the stage, arms waving, and holding a large silver microphone to his dripping lips, advanced the service to a dramatic interpretation featuring hysterical heights that made the congregation swoon with the vapors.
 He reminded me of Brother Dave Gardner, the preacher turned comedian.
 I heard a few soft chuckles from my father occasionally; he was a fan of Brother Dave.
 Lofty condemnations, browbeating, and blanket accusations kept the flock in line; Amens were as plentiful as the women’s Beehive hair du’s, and the basket, when passed, was always overflowing with dollar bills and personal bank checks.
 I proudly gave my dime, which my mother pressed into my hand at the last moment.
 I was a kid and had no currency of my own to tithe.
 The little money I got from selling soda pop bottles went to candy bars, comic books, and Dr Peppers, the staples of child sustenance.
 Those unsettling experiences are burned into my conscience and come to me in dreams when I least expect them.
 Perhaps our country needs some of that “old-time religion” to scare the hell out of us.

-Wagons Ho To California: Grandmother Is Healed By Sister Aimee McPherson And Carman Miranda Stops By….Chapter 10
+Chapter 10.
+Wagons Ho To California: Grandmother Is Healed By Sister Aimee McPherson, And Carman Miranda Stops By

 Sister Aimee McPherson

-As the months stretched into years, the Strawn family flourished financially, finding their footing in the golden land of California.
+As the months stretched into years, the Strawn family flourished financially, finding their footing in California’s golden land.
 The prospect of permanence hung in the air, and the pull of Texas grew less each year.
 Johnny’s elder sister, Norma, had begged to remain with one of her aunts to complete her schooling, but destiny had other plans.
-Completing her education in Fort Worth, she succumbed to the barrage of pleading letters from her mother, who was convinced that her death was only weeks or hours away, but she would try and hold on until her daughter made it to California.
-Knowing Bertha’s love for dramatics, her aunts consoled Norma and thought it best that she traveled to California and could return if needed.
+Completing her education in Fort Worth, she succumbed to the barrage of pleading letters from her mother, who was convinced that her death was only weeks or hours away, but she would try to hold on until her daughter made it to California.
+Knowing Bertha’s love for drama, her aunts consoled Norma and thought it best that she travel to California and could return if needed.
 With a small amount of currency in her purse, she embarked on a westward journey with a family bound for Los Angeles, paying for a seat in their car.

 After two years of absence from the fold, Norma returned to find her family ensnared in a web of not-so-well-hidden disillusionment.
 The initial euphoria of their reunion faded, exposing the harsh light of reality.
 Her father, now a manager, toiled away long hours with little time left for living, while Johnny when not in school, devoted all his time to the members of his string band, Blind Faith.
 Her mother’s dependence on medicinal elixirs was the worst of it.